Atlanta Personal Injury Lawyer

 - Damages: you suffered actual financial losses

-All elements must be present to have a valid personal injury case based on negligence.
+All elements must be present to have a valid case based on negligence.

 How Do You Prove Negligence?

-Telling your story of how your accident happened is often compelling, but more is required to win your case and get awarded the money you deserve.
+Telling your story of how your accident happened is often compelling, but more is required to win and get awarded.

 The evidence used to prove negligence looks different in each case, but often involves: